KonnieW/KonnieW/README.md

 ### Hi there 👋
 ### My name is Konnie Wang!
-### :computer: Currently studying to become a fullstack developer at Springboard Software Engineering Bootcamp.
+### :computer: Currently self studying to become a front-end developer.
 ### In my spare time I like to study about computer parts, stocks and health.
 ### :evergreen_tree: Always trying to become more eco-friendly.
 ### Feel free to peruse my repositories!